|

 labor and birth, breastfeeding and early motherhood through Doulas.
 The

-second objective is to cultivate a network of trained, peer Doulas from
+second objective was to cultivate a network of trained, peer Doulas from

 the communities served.